Gary Nicholson (singer): Early career

 In 1970, Nicholson and his band drove to Los Angeles, California.
 The band won a talent contest at the Palomino Club and met musicians James Burton, Red Rhodes and Clarence White.
 Afterwards, he formed the bluegrass/folk trio, "The Whitehorse Brothers", playing in Southern California.
 The group expanded and became "Uncle Jim's Music" and was signed to MCA/Kapp records for two albums.

 In 1973, Nicholson moved back to Texas and started the rock/country band "Hot Sauce".
 During this time, he first played with Delbert McClinton.
 His friend and bandmate, Jim Ed Norman, recorded Nicholson's song "Jukebox Argument", sung by Mickey Gilley in the film Urban Cowboy.

 In 1980, Nicholson signed with Norman's Jensong Music and moved to Nashville, Tennessee.
 He played lead guitar for Guy Clark during the recording of the album Better Days.
 Mickey Gilley recorded Nicholson's songs "Your Love Shines Through" and "Ladies Night".
 During this time, he also played guitar for such artists as Billy Joe Shaver, Bobby Bare and Guy Clark.

 In 1983, Nicholson signed a publishing contract with Tree Publishing (now Sony/ATV Music Publishing).
 He achieved his first number 1 hit in 1984 with the song "That's the Thing About Love", recorded by Don Williams and "The Power of Love", recorded by Charley Pride.
-In 1986, he wrote six songs for T. Graham Brown's debut album and in 1987 the title and five others on his second release, Brilliant Conversationalist.
+He co-wrote a song for Waylon Jennings called "Working Without a Net" in 1986.
+Also that year, he wrote six songs for T. Graham Brown's debut album and in 1987 the title and five others on his second release, Brilliant Conversationalist.

 He penned a number 1 hit in 1993 with "One More Last Chance" recorded and co-written by Vince Gill.
 In 1995, Nicholson co-wrote six songs with John Prine for his album, Lost Dogs and Mixed Blessings.
-He co-wrote a song for Waylon Jennings called "Working Without a Net" in 1996.
 He received ASCAP Awards in 1997 for the songs, "Givin' Water to a Drowning Man", by Lee Roy Parnell, and "A Thousand Times a Day", by Patty Loveless.
 Nicholson also left Sony/ATV Music Publishing to start his own publishing company, Gary Nicholson Music ASCAP, during this time.
-In 1998, Nicholson wrote the album title and single "Trouble With The Truth" by Patty Loveless.
+In 1998, Nicholson wrote the album title and single "Trouble with the Truth" by Patty Loveless.
 In 1999, his song "Live, Laugh, Love" was the album title and single for Clay Walker.